“You can fire up your metabolism with Intermittent Fasting”

 Going hungry stinks.
 That is why I didn’t want to try intermittent fasting at first.
 When I am hungry, I get grumpy.
 I get hangry.

 I am not a fun person to be around when that happens.
 That is why mindset is important: I realized my typical reaction to hunger just needed a mental reframe.

 Yes, hunger is a real.
 Your body needs food.
 Your gut sends signals to your brain.
 Your brain starts agitating you to act and get food.
 But once I realized I could choose to intercept this, I only needed to do a couple of things differently.

 More below on the first, so I’ll talk about rewiring mindset next.

 Usually, my typical mental reaction to being hungry would go like this: Blood sugar crash.
 Mood slumps.
 Me: “Oh my gosh!
 I need to get a snack!.”

 I would dash straight to the kitchen and get a quick bite (usually something unhealthy).
-But when I took up intermittent fasting, I’d have to change my mental response to the hunger and stop doing this.
+But when I took up intermittent fasting, I would have to change my mental response to the hunger and stop doing this.

-Rather than taking a reactive approach, I realized I’d have to take a new method.
+Rather than taking a reactive approach, I realized I would have to take a new method.